 From there, click on the Video tab on the left, and you will see the Camera option where it has a dropdown list of all your connected cameras that you can pick from:

 Not having your right camera connected is one of the most common reasons why people can’t see themselves on Zoom.
-Check out our postOpens in a new tab. to find out the other causes and solutions.
+Check out our post to find out the other causes and solutions.

 How do I display my name in Zoom meetings?